Garden tool care

 If a tool has touched a diseased plant, disinfection is also necessary — for example, with alcohol or a diluted chlorine solution.

-Rust prevention and care
+Rust Prevention and Care

 Moisture is the main enemy of tools.